dpi-tta-lessons/html-css-basics/content.md

 ### Grid Garden 🪴

 From the same creators as Flexbox Froggy, [Grid Garden](https://cssgridgarden.com/) teaches CSS Grid, another powerful layout system for two-dimensional page design.

-## That’s It For Now

-You now know the basics of how web pages are written and styled:

-- ✅ HTML for structure
-- ✅ CSS for style
-- ✅ Flexbox for layout

-Keep building, keep practicing — you’re off to a great start!